PlaidCloud/website/content/en/docs/tasks/administer-cluster/access-cluster-api.md

 #### dotnet client

-To use [dotnet client](https://github.com/kubernetes-client/csharp), run the following command: `dotnet add package KubernetesClient --version 1.6.1` See [dotnet Client Library page](https://github.com/kubernetes-client/csharp) for more installation options.
-See [https://github.com/kubernetes-client/csharp/releases](https://github.com/kubernetes-client/csharp/releases) to see which versions are supported.
+To use [dotnet client](https://github.com/PlaidCloud-client/csharp), run the following command: `dotnet add package PlaidCloudClient --version 1.6.1` See [dotnet Client Library page](https://github.com/PlaidCloud-client/csharp) for more installation options.
+See [https://github.com/PlaidCloud-client/csharp/releases](https://github.com/PlaidCloud-client/csharp/releases) to see which versions are supported.

 The dotnet client can use the same [kubeconfig file](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) as the kubectl CLI does to locate and authenticate to the API server.
-See this [example](https://github.com/kubernetes-client/csharp/blob/master/examples/simple/PodList.cs):
+See this [example](https://github.com/PlaidCloud-client/csharp/blob/master/examples/simple/PodList.cs):

 ```csharp
 using System;